kevschoo/C323-Final-Project/README.md

 # C323 Final Project

 This is a delivery and food ordering app.
 It has 8+ locations with images and 5+ foods per location.
-Orders can be tracked and reordered along with a calender to show daily cost amounts and weekly costs.
+Orders can be tracked and reordered along with a calendar to show daily cost amounts and weekly costs.
 NOTES: Bonus for calendar view was completed.
 If the user is on the same day of an order, an icon won't appear but previous days will have a dot to represent an order.
 Clicking a bar in the graph updates the info about the daily spending.
 Map and Calendar fragments can be accessed without orders.
 Recent orders screen gives the orders made on that day.